andy-blum/drupal-smart-snippets/README.md

 Type part of a snippet, press enter and/Or tab, and the snippet unfolds.

 ## Built from Drupal Core
-Hooks gathered by scraping the codebase of the latest minor versions of Drupal 8 and 9.
+Hooks gathered by scraping the codebase of the latest minor versions of Drupal 9.
 This includes those that are marked as deprecated.

 ## Smart hook replacement
 Snippets will automatically replace the leading `hook` with the current file's name.